 Individuals should not

 behave in a manner which would lead any reasonable person to question their suitability to work with children or to act as an appropriate role model;

 make, or encourage others to make sexual remarks to, or about, a pupil;

 use inappropriate language to or in the presence of pupils;

 discuss their personal or sexual relationships with or in the presence of pupils;

 make, or encourage others to make, unprofessional personal comments which scapegoat, demean or humiliate, or might be interpreted as such.
-Behaving in an unsuitable way towards children may result in disqualification from childcare under the Childcare Act 2006, prohibition from teaching by the NCTL, a bar from engaging in regulated activity, or action by another relevant regulatory.
+Behaving in an unsuitable way towards children may result in disqualification from childcare under the Childcare Act 2006, prohibition from teaching by the (TRA), a bar from engaging in regulated activity, or action by another relevant regulatory.

 [Include this paragraph if there is no separate dress code] A person's dress and appearance are matters of personal choice, self-expression, religious and cultural customs.
 However, adults must maintain an appropriate standard of dress and personal appearance at work which promotes a positive and professional image.
-Clothing and footwear must be safe and clean and take account of health and safety considerations.
-Adults must ensure they are dressed in ways which are appropriate to their role and not likely to be viewed as offensive, revealing or sexually provocative and specifically should not distract, cause embarrassment or give rise to misunderstanding, should be religious and culturally sensitive and free of any political or otherwise contentious slogans, and not considered to be discriminatory.
+Clothing, accessories and footwear must be safe and clean and take account of health and safety considerations.
+Adults must ensure they are dressed in ways which are appropriate to their role and not likely to be viewed as offensive, revealing or sexually provocative and specifically should not distract, cause embarrassment or give rise to misunderstanding, should be religious and culturally sensitive and free of slogans, images, or symbols that could reasonably be considered offensive, inappropriate, or contrary to the inclusive values of the Trust.
 Adults who dress or appear in a manner which may be considered as inappropriate could render themselves vulnerable to criticism or, where the adult is an employee, allegations of misconduct that may lead to action under our disciplinary procedure.

-Personal property of a sexually-explicit nature or property which might be regarded as promoting radicalisation or otherwise inappropriate such as books, magazines, CDs, DVDs or such material on any electronic media including links to such material must not be brought onto or stored on Trust premises or on any Trust equipment.
+Personal items or materials of a sexually explicit nature, or those that could reasonably be considered offensive, discriminatory, threatening, extremist, or otherwise inappropriate must not be brought onto or stored on school premises or school-owned equipment.
+This includes, but is not limited to:

+material that promotes hatred or violence,

+content that undermines the dignity of individuals or groups based on protected characteristics (e.g., race, religion, sex, sexual orientation, disability),

+media that glorifies criminal behaviour or illegal drug use,

+or content that could be perceived as undermining the professional standards or safeguarding obligations of the school.

 Sexual Contact with Children and Young People and Abuse of Trust

-A relationship between an adult and a child or young person is not a relationship between equals; the adult has a position of power or influence.
+A relationship between an adult and a child or young person is not a relationship between equals; the adult has a position of trust, power or influence.
 There is potential for exploitation and harm of children or vulnerable young people and all adults have a responsibility to ensure that an unequal balance of power is not used for personal advantage or gratification.
-Adults must not use their status or position to form or promote relationships with children (whether current pupils or not), that are of a sexual nature, or which may become so.
-Adults should maintain appropriate professional boundaries and avoid behaviour which might be misinterpreted by others.
-They should report any incident with this potential.
+Adults must not use their position to gain access to information for their own advantage and/or a pupil’s or family’s detriment or use their power to intimidate, threaten, coerce, or undermine current or former pupils.
+Adults must not use their status or position to form or promote relationships with children (whether current or former pupils or not), that are of a sexual nature, or which may become so.

+Adults should maintain appropriate professional boundaries and avoid behaviour that might be misinterpreted by others.
+They should report any incident with this potential to a senior manager.
+This is as relevant in the online world as it is in the classroom; staff engaging with pupils and/or parents online have a responsibility to always model safe practice.